Battery Industry Basics: A Glossary for Battery Terms and Terminology

 State of Health

-A quantitative representation of how much a battery has degraded since manufacture.
+Battery State of Health quantitatively represents how much a battery has degraded since manufacture.
 SoH can vary significantly across cells within a single asset.
 Degradation affects how batteries perform under all conditions.
 Many manufacturers oversimplify and only warranty the availability of a percentage of the original battery capacity under idealized conditions, but the true state of health is much more complex.

 Observability

-Battery Cells that are electrically wired together with all positive terminals connected, and all negative terminals connected.
-The resulting capacity is the sum of all parallel cells and the voltage remains the same as for a single cell.
+Batteries in parallel are when the cells are electrically wired together with all positive terminals connected, and all negative terminals connected.
+The resulting capacity is the sum of all parallel cells, and the voltage remains the same as for a single cell.
 Multiple small battery cells wired in parallel are functionally equivalent to a single larger battery cell.

 Module

-A useful subdivision of a battery pack for engineering or manufacturing purposes.
+A battery module is a useful subdivision of a battery pack for engineering or manufacturing purposes.

 Pack Configuration

-A description of how the battery cells are configured for a battery pack.
+A battery pack configuration is a description of how the battery cells are configured for a battery pack.
 Often expressed as a number in front of P (Parallel) and S (Series).
 Examples are 4P12S, 18P100S, 1P2S, etc.

 Cell Balance